GSA/ficam-playbooks/_piv/network/11_ama.md

 - A PIV credential
 - An alternate authenticator

-You need to know the type of authenticator to implement increasingly granular authorization policies, and grant or deny a user access to information available from applications and shared network resources.
+You need to know the type of authenticator to implement increasingly granular authorization policies and to grant or deny a user access to information available from applications and shared network resources.

 To grant a user access, based on the type of authenticator used, you can use a Windows Active Directory (AD) feature called _Authentication Mechanism Assurance (AMA)_.
 AMA allows you to add a group membership identifier to the user’s Kerberos token.